lsst-sqre/sqr-049/index.rst

     No data is sent with the request.
     The reply includes the CSRF value to use for all subsequent requests.
     See :ref:`API security <api-security>` for more information.
-    It also returns the authenticated username to assist in forming subsequent queries.
+    It also returns the authenticated username, current scopes, and the configured scopes with their descriptions to assist in forming subsequent queries and to provide information to the UI.
     Example:

     .. code-block:: json